ucb-bar/chipyard/docs/Customization/Dsptools-Blocks.rst

 It has a AXI4-stream interface and an optional memory interface.
 The idea is that these ``DspBlocks`` can be easily designed, unit tested, and assembled lego-style to build complex functionality.
 A ``DspChain`` is one example of how to assemble ``DspBlocks``, in which case the streaming interfaces are connected serially into a pipeline, and a bus is instatiated and connected to every block with a memory interface.

-This project has example designs that integrate a ``DspBlock`` to a rocketchip-based SoC as an MMIO peripheral.
+Chipyard has example designs that integrate a ``DspBlock`` to a rocketchip-based SoC as an MMIO peripheral.
 The custom ``DspBlock`` has a ``ReadQueue`` before it and a ``WriteQueue`` after it, which allow memory mapped access to the streaming interfaces so the rocket core can interact with the ``DspBlock``.
 This section will primarily focus on designing Tilelink-based peripherals.
 However, through the resources provided in Dsptools, one could also define an AXI4-based peripheral by following similar steps.
 Furthermore, the examples here are simple, but can be extended to implement more complex accelerators, for example an `OFDM baseband <https://github.com/grebe/ofdm>`_ or a `spectrometer <https://github.com/ucb-art/craft2-chip>`_.

 For this example, we will show you how to connect a simple FIR filter created using Dsptools as an MMIO peripheral.
 The full code can be found in ``generators/chipyard/src/main/scala/example/dsptools/GenericFIR.scala``.
 That being said, one could substitute any module with a ready valid interface in the place of the FIR and achieve the same results.
 As long as the read and valid signals of the module are attached to those of a corresponding ``DSPBlock`` wrapper, and that wrapper is placed in a chain with a ``ReadQueue`` and a ``WriteQueue``, following the general outline establised by these steps will allow you to interact with that block as a memory mapped IO.